xrdocs/programmability/_blogs/Dial-in-MDT-with-TIG.md

 ```

 ## Collector configuration

-To establish the TIG configuration, the subsequent topology and steps will be used:
+<p align="justify">To establish the TIG configuration, the subsequent topology and steps will be used:</p>

 ![MDT-TIG.png]({{site.baseurl}}/images/MDT-TIG.png)